Arkansas vs. Mississippi State NCAA Football Odds, Plays and Insights | November 6, 2021

 Mississippi State Stats and Trends

-- When Mississippi State scores more than 23.5 points, it is 4-3 against the spread and 5-2 overall.
+- Mississippi State is 4-3 against the spread and 5-2 overall when the team scores more than 23.5 points.

-- When Mississippi State churns out more than 334.4 yards, the team is 3-3 against the spread and 4-2 overall.
+- In games that Mississippi State picks up more than 334.4 yards, the team is 3-3 against the spread and 4-2 overall.

-- The Bulldogs have turned the ball over 12 times this season, three more turnovers than the Razorbacks have forced (9).
+- The Bulldogs have turned the ball over three more times (12 total) than the Razorbacks have forced a turnover (9) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.